ozgurkaplanturgut/YolorObjectDetectionAndCounting/README.md

 ## About the repo

-This repo is the example of detecting objects via class-based inference structure and counting specified objects
+This repo is the example of detecting objects via class-based inference structure and counting specified objects, from WonKinYiu/yolor

 ## Pretrained weights